Smile-SA/hots/doc/source/developer.rst

 The "testing" branch
 --------------------

-The "testing" branch contains the "bleeding edge" version of the :term:`cots` software, tests and documentation.
+The "testing" branch contains the "bleeding edge" version of the :term:`hots` software, tests and documentation.

 The changes in the "testing" branch are processed by merging a personal branch when the issues from the personal branch are considered closed, and **the unit tests don't report any failure**.